Numerous tornadoes sweep through Mississippi

 WJTV said tornados were reported near Yazoo City, Byram and Tchula earlier in the day.

+The National Weather Service declared a "Particularly Dangerous Situation" for the Yazoo area -- just above a tornado warning, Parkinson pointed out.

+Parkinson said, "It might have been early for some to go to bed, but still the early warning and declaration of a Tornado Emergency for Tupelo and Particularly Dangerous Situation earlier in the day in Yazoo City likely saved lives," adding, "Hats off" to the National Weather Service forecasters.

-The National Weather Service in Jackson shared several images of funnel clouds across different parts of the state.
+The National Weather Service shared several images of funnel clouds across different parts of the state.

 The city of Pearl, outside Jackson, tweeted an image captured by its mayor of an ominous-looking looming scene: